Ekcao/Redraft/README.md

 # Redraft
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [Electron](http://electron.atom.io/).

 Redraft is a tool to simulate the *League of Legends* competitive pick and ban phase.
 Current functionalities include: